-What is Chronic Kidney Disease?
+What Is Chronic Kidney Disease?

 There are currently 37 million people who are suffering from CKD according to the National Kidney Foundation.

-What are the 5 Stages of Kidney Disease
+The 5 Stages of Kidney Disease

 Stage 1 and 2 are mild with little change in function and no symptoms.

 Stage 3 is right in the middle.
-Not as bad as stages 4 and 5, but worse than stages 1 and 2.
+It is considered not as bad as stages 4 and 5, but worse than stages 1 and 2.